SpectreZen/SpectreZen/README.md

 - 👋 Hi, I’m @SpectreZen
-- 👀 I’m interested in game development
+- 👀 I’m interested in front-page development
 - 🌱 I’m currently learning HTML, C++, JAVA, Unity
 - 💞️ I’m a Fresh Graduates seeking for a job in IT Technical Support or Programming
 - 📫 How to reach me is by email on razorjack14@gmail.com